Liamdoult/extreme-maths-c/README.md

 # EXTREME Maths

+Speed guaranteed, practicality..\. perhaps not.

-A maths library focused at high performance computational mathematics.
-At heart this library will support GPU and CPU processing.
-This repository contains the underlying c code.
+A mathematics library focused at high performance computational mathematics.
+At its heart this library will support GPU, CPU and distributed processing.

 ## Testing